viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

         |> Hints.getAgeHintOnDate checkDate =!
 Some years
 ```

-## Duplicating production code in a test
+# Duplicating production code in a test

 There are a few usecases worth mentioning when it can be useful to copy the production code implementation to the test.
-But as it turns out, sometimes it can actually be very useful to use the same code in both test and production code.
-Honestly, this might be a too important tip to hide in a foot note actually, but here we are...
-There are some good use cases for this type of testing.
-Refactoring legacy code, or trying to improve performance are two cases that comes to mind.
-When you are working with legacy code where there are no unit tests and you don't know what the requirements are, only that the legacy function is "doing the right thing".
-Then you copy the legacy production code to your property test.
-You are then free to refactor the production code and as long as the test is passing you know the functionality is the same.

-### Working with legacy code
+## Working with legacy code

-When working with legacy code where there are no tests, we can write a test with the production code ase the expexcted result.
+When working with legacy code where there are no tests, we can write a test with the production code ase the expected result.
 Let's say we are tasked with refactoring the getAgeHint function from above, but that there are no tests for it.

 ```fsharp
 testProp "The new function should work as the new function"